jeromeetienne/learningthreejs.com-backup/source/_posts/2011-08-17-tweenjs-for-smooth-animation.markdown

 First we define the original ```position``` and the ```target```.
 This ```position``` variable will be updated by tween.js with new values until it is equal to ```target```values.
-Then we create the tween object which do the job for us :)
+Then we create the tween object which do the job for us.

 ``` javascript
     var position = { x : 0 };